xoryouyou/bsi-technical-guidelines-markdown/README.md

 # BSI Technical Guidelines Markdown

 > [!NOTE]
-> All copyright remains with the respective authors of the documents, this repoository is just a format shift to Markdown.
+> All copyrights remain unchanged for each document as their content is unaltered, including copyright notices; this repository merely provides a format conversion from PDF to Markdown.

-This repository contains all BSI technical guidelines  which are published [here](https://www.bsi.bund.de/DE/Themen/Unternehmen-und-Organisationen/Standards-und-Zertifizierung/Technische-Richtlinien/technische-richtlinien_node.html)
+This repository contains all BSI technical guidelines (TRs) which are published [here](https://www.bsi.bund.de/DE/Themen/Unternehmen-und-Organisationen/Standards-und-Zertifizierung/Technische-Richtlinien/technische-richtlinien_node.html).

-It was created out of necessity to have all TRs in one place searchable and usable in tools like [obsidian](https://github.com/obsidianmd)
+It was created out of necessity to provide all BSI TRs at a single location which can be adapted arbitrarily for them to become searchable and usable in tools like [obsidian](https://github.com/obsidianmd).
+This also requires converting BSI TRs to a simple, text-based format (Markdown).

-The PDFs were converted using [marker](https://github.com/VikParuchuri/marker) and [ollama](https://github.com/ollama/ollama) to markdown.
+The PDFs are converted using [Marker](https://github.com/VikParuchuri/marker) and [Ollama](https://github.com/ollama/ollama) to Markdown.

-## Procedure
+## Conversion process

-The python env is setup using `https://github.com/astral-sh/uv`
+The Python env is setup using [`https://github.com/astral-sh/uv`](https://github.com/astral-sh/uv).

 ```bash
 usage: scraper.py [-h] [--scrape-pdf-list] [--output OUTPUT] [--fetch-tr-pdf-links] [--fetch-grundschutz-pdf-links]